Thursday Night Runs

 Everyone needs to keep in mind that we share the roads with other users.
 We often have to cross roads so please look, be careful and consider it from a drivers and pedestrians perspective when crossing roads.
 Courses are generally designed so that runners will be running towards oncoming traffic.

 Where this is not the case please make every effort to run in a safe position where you are either off the road or visible to traffic.
 If we are running on roads we ask that people do not have headphones in as it makes people less aware of the traffic around them.

 In winter it will be dark so it is very important that you wear visible clothing (white, light colored or reflective) so that motorists can see you.
 The club also has some head torches available to help with visibility.
 The club has decided to invest in a set of flashing armbands for everyone before the start of the 2014 winter season, more details later.

 There is a duty roster and every runner in the club will be rostered on sometime during the season.
 The duty roster is listed with the weekly runs in the newsletter and on the website.
 If you cannot attend to do your duty please swap with someone else?
-There are three people on duty each Thursday night and they are required to start the race, time keep and record the race results at the finish line by handing out finishing cards at the finish line.
+There are three people on duty each Thursday night and they are required to start the race, time keep and record the race results at the finish line.
 For runs at the club rooms part of duty is to make sure that the rooms are left in a tidy condition.